 (5) an individual age ten to 12 living in the household where the licensed services will be provided when the commissioner has reasonable cause;

-(6) an individual who, without providing direct contact services at a licensed program, may have unsupervised access to children or vulnerable adults receiving services from a program, when the commissioner has reasonable cause; and
+(6) an individual who, without providing direct contact services at a licensed program, may have unsupervised access to children or vulnerable adults receiving services from a program licensed to provide:

 (7) all managerial officials as defined under section 245A.02, subdivision 5a.